Why are the Conservation Standards so powerful?

-The Open Standards (OS) cover all bases for planning and managing conservation projects and programs at all scales and themselves adapt as learning progresses.
+The Conservation Standards (CS) cover all bases for planning and managing conservation projects and programs at all scales and themselves adapt as learning progresses.

-The core elements that set the OS apart are:
+The core elements that set the CS apart are:

 - Considering the initial conditions required for successful implementation and who should be involved in the planning, prior to ‘diving in’;

-- Defining exactly what is important for conservation and how you will measure success.
-Doing this from the outset helps to ensure that effort is accurately taregted;
+- Defining exactly what is important for conservation and how you will measure progress and success.
+Doing this from the outset helps to ensure that effort is accurately targeted;

 - A set of tools to define the relative importance of threats and to ensure that the root causes are addressed ‘head on’;